Flag of Hezbollah: Colours

 Yellow is the predominant colour on the flag and forms the basis for its field.
 Whilst there is no reason given for this choice of colour, journalist Tim Marshall has theorised that it may have been chosen to signify Hezbollah's willingness to fight for the sake of Allah and the Shi'a faith.

 The reasoning behind the usage of the colour green in the flag is more obvious.
-Green in Islamic symbolism is inextricably linked to the Islamic prophet Muhammad and the colour is mentioned numerous times within the Quran.
+Green in Islamic symbolism is inextricably linked to the Islamic prophet Muhammad and the ahlulbayt, the colour is mentioned numerous times within the Quran.
 As a traditionally Islamic colour, the usage of green on the flag is an overtly political and explicitly religious statement.

 Sometimes the text on the flag appears in red lettering.
 The usage of red in this case is used to symbolise the blood shed by those who fell for the cause of the organization.